jpthalman/CarND/Projects/BehavioralCloning/README.md

 Once downloaded, extract the files to your desired destination, run the executable that is outside of the main folder, and choose your desired resolution.
 There is also a small dataset provided by Udacity of example training data available [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).

+## **Data Collection Strategies**

+To get a good baseline of the expected behavior on the track, I recorded five laps where I did my best to stay in the exact center of the lane.
+To simulate recovery for poor positions, I recorded three laps each of swerving to the left and right and then recovering to the center of the lane.
+I used all three of these datasets to train the model, in addition to the default data provided by Udacity.
+All in all, this was ~50k images total, which will be reduced in the pre-processing step.

 ## **Data Augmentation**

 To address the challenges outlined above, we will need to to get clever with the way that we process our images.
 We are presented with an unbalanced, non-representational dataset to train on, and our end goal is to have the model generalize to differing conditions.
 There are several tricks that we will use to help make the training data more representational of the conditions the model will be tested under.